New York City Reaches $3.3 Million Settlement With Kalief Browder's Family

 "People tell me because I have this case against the city I'm all right.
 But I'm not all right," Browder told The New Yorker in 2014.

 The case against the young African-American man, who was jailed in 2010 at 16, was eventually dismissed without ever being tried.
 After 31 court appearances before eight different judges, the charges against Browder were dropped.
 His accuser had left the country and the prosecution could not move forward with the case.
-Meanwhile, Browder had gone from teenager to adult, missing his high school graduation enduring a brutal existence within the prison's confines, at least half of which was spent alone in a 12-by-7-foot cell.
+Meanwhile, Browder had gone from teenager to adult, missing his high school graduation and enduring a brutal existence within the prison's confines, at least half of which was spent alone in a 12- by 7-foot cell.

-When he spoke to the magazine he had filed a lawsuit against the city, the New York Police Department, the Bronx District Attorney and the Department of Correction.
+When he spoke to the magazine he had filed a lawsuit against the city, the New York Police Department, the Bronx District Attorney and the Department of Corrections.
 Still, he worried that no amount of money would make him whole again.

 "I'm messed up.
 I know that I might see some money from this case, but that's not going to help me mentally.
 I'm mentally scarred right now.
 That's how I feel.
 Because there are certain things that changed about me and they might not go back," Browder said.

-In the end it proved too much to bear.
-In 2015 he committed suicide.
+In the end it proved too much.
+In 2015, he took his own life.
 He was 22.

 The New Yorker story catapulted Browder to the fore of a national debate about the criminal justice system, especially as it applies to minors.
-Two months after the story ran, New York City Mayor Bill de Blasio put an end to the city's use of solitary confinement for 16 to 17 year olds.
+Two months after the story ran, New York City Mayor Bill de Blasio put an end to the city's use of solitary confinement for 16- to 17-year-olds.

 Upon learning of Browder's death, de Blasio said, "Kalief's story helped inspire our efforts on Rikers Island, where we are working to ensure no New Yorkers spend years in jail waiting for their day in court."